webyrd/untitled-relational-interpreter-book/README.md

 how to teach relational interpreters.
 Many thanks to everyone who has participated!

-Special thanks to Celeste Hollenbeck for pushing me to keep working on this book, Michael Ballantyne for close collaboration on miniKanren and relational interpreters, Matt Might, who has made this collaboration possible, and my other colleagues in the U Combinator lab and at University of Utah.
+Special thanks to: Celeste Hollenbeck for pushing me to keep working on this book; Michael Ballantyne for close collaboration on miniKanren and relational interpreters; Matt Might, who has made this collaboration possible; Michael Adams, for collaboration on tree automata for miniKanren, and countless helpful conversations; Celeste Hollenbeck and Maria Jenkins for helping figure out how to teach a minimal introduction to Scheme; Tom Gilray for explorations in 0-CFA in miniKanren; and all my other colleagues in the U Combinator lab and at University of Utah for creating an intellectually stimulating environment.

 Special thanks to David Nolen for porting my dissertation to Clojure.
 I doubt I would have had the courage to continue working on miniKanren